f4str/sauce-searcher/server/README.md

 # Sauce Searcher Server

-The server creates a REST API using `FastAPI` for `Python` to perform HTTP GET requests to get JSON search results for anime, manga, light novels, visual novels, and doujins.
+The server creates a REST API using `FastAPI` and `uvicorn` for `Python` to perform HTTP GET requests to get JSON search results for anime, manga, light novels, visual novels, and doujins.
 Each request performs another API call to the query the information.

 Although the server is required for the client, it can be run independently and used for any other application.